Least-Squares Linear Dilation-Erosion Regressor Trained using a Convex-Concave Procedure: Introduction

-As pointed out in the previous paragraph, the $\ell$-DEP is equivalent to the maxout network.
-Like traditional neural networks, maxout networks are usually trained using the stochastic gradient descent (SGD) method \cite{goodfellow_maxout_2013,goodfellow16book}.
-Henández et al. also used the SDG method for training their hybrid morphological neural networks \cite{Hernandez2020HybridClassification}.
-In contrast to the works mentioned above, Ho et al. formulated the learning of a continuous piecewise linear function as a difference of convex (DC) programming problem \cite{ho_dca_2020,ho_dca-based_2021}.
-This paper revises the difference of convex algorithm (DCA) applied for training the $\ell$-DEP model for regression tasks.
-Apart from the SDG and DCA-based learning rules, we also formulate the training of an $\ell$-DEP model as a disciplined convex-concave procedure (DCCP) \cite{shen_disciplined_2016}.
-We evaluate and compare the performance of the resulting $\ell$-DEP model using several regression tasks.
+Like traditional neural networks, maxout and hybrid multilayer morphological networks can be trained using the stochastic gradient descent (SGD) method \cite{goodfellow_maxout_2013,mondal_morphological_2020}.
+Despite the non-differentiability of morphological operators, Henández et al. also used the SDG method for training their hybrid morphological neural networks \cite{Hernandez2020HybridClassification}.
+In contrast, Sussner and Campiotti circumvented the non-differentiability of the morphological operators using an extreme learning machine approach to train the morphological/linear perceptron \cite{sussner_extreme_2020}.
+Apart from the hybrid morphological/linear network literature, Ho et al. formulated the learning of a continuous piecewise linear function as a difference of convex functions (DC) programming problem \cite{ho_dca-based_2021}.
+Because the $\ell$-DEP model can be identified with continuous piecewise linear functions, it can also be trained using DC programming.
+Indeed, this paper uses the concave-convex procedure (CCP) for training the $\ell$-DEP model for regression tasks.
+Interestingly, the CCP results in more straightforward optimization problems than the approach of Ho et al..
+Computational experiments with many regression tasks confirm the advantage of the proposed $\ell$-DEP model against the hybrid morphological/linear methods from the literature and the approach based on the DC optimization of Ho et al.

 The paper is organized as follows.
-The following section reviews some basic concepts regarding DC optimization, including definitions and properties of convex functions and DC functions.
-Section \ref{sec:lder} presents the $\ell$-DER model, while three different approaches for training this model are addressed in Section \ref{sec:approaches}.
-Computational experiments comparing the performance of the $\ell$-DER model trained using the three approaches are given in Section \ref{sec:experiments}.
+The following section reviews some basic concepts regarding DC optimization, including definitions and the CCP optimization technique.
+Section \ref{sec:lder} presents the $\ell$-DEP model for regression tasks while the training based on CCP is addressed in Section \ref{sec:approaches}.
+Computational experiments using several regression problems from the literature are detailed in Section \ref{sec:experiments}.
 The paper finishes with some remarks in Section \ref{sec:concluding}.